A fourth-order unfitted characteristic finite element method for solving the advection-diffusion equation on time-varying domains: The interface tracking algorithm

-In practice, it is unrealistic to track each point in $\bar\Omega^{n-1}$ to obtain $\bar\Omega^n$.
-We adopt the interface-tracking algorithm in \cite{zha18} which constructs a $C^2$-smooth boundary with cubic spline interpolations.
-The purpose is to estimate the errors between the exact boundaries and the approximate boundaries.
+We adopt the cubic MARS algorithm in \cite{zha18} which constructs a $C^2$-smooth boundary with cubic spline interpolation.
+The purpose here is to estimate the error between the exact boundary and the approximate boundary.